arn-ob/typeorm-next.js/README.md

 Example details:
 - both client rendering and serverside rendering on same page
+- relations between tables work
-- in `dataSource.ts` you need to manually specify every `Entity` and `Migration` manually - this is sad, but all other attempts failed
+- in `dataSource.ts` you need to manually specify every `Entity` and `Migration` - this is sad, but all other attempts failed
 - for simplicity no auth in example
 - if you will need auth, you will not be able to use middleware for that - middleware is retarted comparing to other parts of next.js
 - Bonus: Some Mantine + Tailwind CSS